 Jet lag.While most people view jet lag as a part of long-distance travel, it is a real sleep disorder, and if your body does not adjust well to the changes in time zones, jet lag could impact you for days or even weeks if you continue to travel from place to place.
 This disruption in your sleep patterns can make it difficult to get caught up on the rest you need, and may leave you feeling worn down to the point of potentially getting sick.
 Fortunately, this condition will eventually rectify itself when you get back home and stop traveling.

 Snoring.
-If you snore too loudly, you could wake up your Hicksville neighbors, your spouse, or just yourself.
+If you snore too loudly, you could wake up your Hicksville or Farmingdale neighbors, your spouse, or just yourself.
 Many people cannot get a good night’s sleep because they snore too loudly, and this condition is often brought on by sleep apnea.

 What are the two main types of sleep apnea?